foodfight/showz/whats-cookin/episode_31.md

 to Ulf Mansson for making us realize that monitoring no longer has to suck and that if we put in just a bit of extra work, we can experience monitoringlove too.

+More goodness from the Shipshow Podcast, [bootstrapping developer environments](http://theshipshow.com/2012/10/bootstrapping-your-developer-environments/) and discuss when to [roll your own open-source project](http://theshipshow.com/2012/10/rolling-your-own/) rather than contribute to an existing one.

 ### Upcoming Meetup Groups and Events